TahaBilalCS/Reinforce-Jest-Enzyme/README.md

 # Testing with Jest/Enzyme
 Learning to use Enzyme to test React components independelty now that I have gained a working experience of React.
-Includes Redux.
+Unit Tests & Integration Tests with Redux and Axios/Moxios.

 ### `npm test`